 Do you really have four cats?
 What kind of cats are they?
 Do they all get along?

 Yes!
 We do have four cats, and they really do get along.
 It took some time, and a lot of catnip to bring them all together, but they love each other now.
-The big cats Sofia (8 years) and Lucca (5 years) and both are Snowshoe Siamese.
+The big cats Sofia (8 years) and Lucca (5 years) and both are Snowshoe Siamese, but they are not related.
 The smaller two are siblings, Muuli and Neebu (2 years) and they are Bengals.
 All four are rescue cats.
 We can’t really recommend the four cat lifestyle, but we can’t imagine life without them either.